react-native-google-signin/docs/docs/setting-up/android.md

 If you're using RN >= 0.73, you're good to go.

-But if you're using RN 0.72 or older, you need to either:

-- install version `12.1.0` of the package
-- or install version >= `13` AND specify `compileSdkVersion` 34 in `android/build.gradle` of your project as highlighted below
+But if you're using RN 0.72 or older, you need to specify `compileSdkVersion` 34 in `android/build.gradle` of your project as highlighted below.

 ## Google project configuration